wangjinlong9788/Solve-Poisson-equation-using-CUDA-FFT/README.md

 ## Poisson equation
  ![image](https://github.com/wangjinlong9788/Solve-Poisson-equation-using-CUDA-FFT/blob/master/Possion.PNG)

-## In Mathematical Methods of Physics, a Poissone quation can be solved using Fourier transformation (or Laplace tranfrmation)
+## In Mathematical Methods of Physics, a Poisson quation can be solved using Fourier transformation (or Laplace tranfrmation)
 ![image](https://github.com/wangjinlong9788/Solve-Poisson-equation-using-CUDA-FFT/blob/master/step.PNG)

 ## How to use FFT with CUDA(for example, with 1-D):